kumi-minh-nguyen/nginx-adc-hol-2024/part3/task_02/readme.txt

 # /add-job # POST /add-job will accept an array of job titles to add to the ecclectic list of possible job titles
 kubectl apply -f VirtualServer.yaml

-# From the URL bar of the Firefox browser, connect to the new API endpoint: https://jobs.local/get-job
+# Switch to the Jumphost Firefox to test, connect to the new API endpoint: https://jobs.local/get-job
 # Skip the Warning: Potential Security Risk Ahead self-signed certificated warning by clicking on [Advanced…]
 # [Accept the Risk and Continue].